timklapdor/uimagine-website/_drafts/_events/data-the-future-solution-or-problem.md

 date-finish: 2018-05-31 19:00:00 +1000
 no-bios: false
 speakers:
+- name: Deb Blackwell
+  position: Owner, Sunnybrae
+  twitter: ''
+  linkedin: ''
+  bio: |-
+    Deb is a fifth generation grazier, at Sunnybrae, Mundarlo on the Murrumbidgee River.
+Deb and her husband, Prof. John Blackwell, specialise in native grass fed Charolais – Red Poll cross beef.
+They also own Pentland Wines, vineyard at Yenda, NSW, where they specialise in only one French grape variety, Petit Verdot.
+Working in isolated locations whilst competing commercially within a global market requires a great reliance upson technology and a source of accurate data.
+From weather predictions to beef markets and wine trends, our daily lives are intrinsically reliant upon global data.
+Keeping up with these trends, is complex and difficult, as well as potentially risky from a security and privacy perspective.

+    Deb is a past Chairman of the Livestock Health and Pest Authority, where her interest was in the pursuit of a sound Bio Security regime for Australia.
+Deb has a BA LLB from the University of Sydney and is involved in charity fundraising and maintains a strong interest in agri politics and environmental health.
+  photo: "/uploads/Blackwell.jpg"
+  presentation: ''
+  case-study: ''
 - name: Dr Tim Caton
   position: Medical Director and CEO, Complete Skin Wagga
   twitter: ''